-This information is being provided to you pursuant to, and the actions being proposed herein are to be taken in accordance with, Chapter 644 of the Wisconsin Insurance Code and various other statutory provisions referenced and/or incorporated therein.
-This Policyholder Information Statement is being mailed to all Policyholders of MMIC who are eligible under the Wisconsin Insurance Code to vote on the Mutual Holding Company Plan at a Special Meeting of Members to be held at \\:\\\.m., Central Time, on \\\\\\, 2001, at the law offices of Foley & Lardner, 777 East Wisconsin Avenue, 40th Floor, Milwaukee, Wisconsin (the "Special Meeting").
-Eligible Members may vote on the Plan either by mailing a proxy to MMIC or by attending the meeting and voting in person.
-If you prefer to vote by proxy, the enclosed proxy card enables you as an Eligible Member to vote "FOR" or "AGAINST" the proposed Plan and the transactions contemplated thereby, but in order to be counted, a completed proxy card must be received by MMIC no later than 5:00 p.m. on \\\\\\, 2001.
+This information is being provided to you pursuant to, and the actions being proposed herein are to be taken in accordance with, Chapter 644 of the Wisconsin Insurance Code, various other statutory provisions referenced and/or incorporated therein, and applicable provisions of the current Amended and Restated Articles of Incorporation of MMIC (the "Current MMIC Articles") and the current Bylaws of MMIC (the "Current MMIC Bylaws").
+This Policyholder Information Statement is being mailed to all Policyholders of MMIC who are eligible under the Wisconsin Insurance Code and/or the Current MMIC Articles and Current MMIC Bylaws to vote on the Plan, and the proposed Amended and Restated Articles of Incorporation of Converted MMIC (the "Amended and Restated Articles"), at a Special Meeting of Members to be held at :m., Central Time, on , 2003, at the law offices of Foley & Lardner, 777 East Wisconsin Avenue, 40th Floor, Milwaukee, Wisconsin (the "Special Meeting").
+Eligible Members may vote on the Plan, and the Amended and Restated Articles, either by mailing a proxy to MMIC or by attending the meeting and voting in person.
+If you prefer to vote by proxy, the enclosed proxy card enables you as an Eligible Member to vote "FOR" or "AGAINST" the Plan, and "FOR" or "AGAINST" the Amended and Restated Articles, but in order to be counted, completed proxy cards must be received before or at the time of the Special Meeting.

-The consummation of the Mutual Holding Company Plan is subject to, among other things, approval of a majority of those Eligible Members of MMIC voting at the Special Meeting.
+The consummation of the Plan is subject to, among other things, (i) approval of the Plan by a simple majority of those Eligible Members of MMIC voting at the Special Meeting, and (ii) approval of the Amended and Restated Articles by a two-thirds majority of those Eligible Members of MMIC voting at the Special Meeting.

-The Board of Directors of MMIC unanimously approved and adopted the Mutual Holding Company Plan and, for reasons stated herein, recommends that Eligible Members vote "FOR" approval and adoption of the Plan at the Special Meeting.
+The Board of Directors of MMIC unanimously approved and adopted the Plan and, for reasons stated herein, recommends that Eligible Members vote "FOR" approval and adoption of the Plan, and "FOR" approval of the Amended and Restated Articles, at the Special Meeting.

-This Policyholder Information Statement and the accompanying form of proxy are being mailed on or about \\\\\\, 2001 to MMIC's Policyholders.
-The date of this Policyholder Information Statement is \\\\\\, 2001.
+This Policyholder Inforr nation Statement and the accompany ying form of proxy are being mailed on or about , 2003 to MMIC's Policyholders.
+The date of this Policyholder Information Statement is , 2003.